lbonanomi/notes/ghe/index.md

 You may make an end-run around .gitconfig with ```HOME="" git cmd```

-If you git mv or rename a file the lig is restarted.
+If you git mv or rename a file the log is restarted.
 Use git log --follow to track all changes.